 Some people are also afraid to get into trouble with the building manager or the owner if they ask with a reduction of rent.
 But a building manager cannot put you out just because you ask for a reduction of rent.
 This is something you are entitled to.
 There is no reason to give them more money than they should get.

-Overall, I’ quite happy, this is more than 50 CHF per month saved next year!
+Overall, I am quite happy, this is more than 50 CHF per month that I will save next year!
 The rent is often the biggest item in a budget.
 At least, it is the case in my budget.
 Therefore, it can be very interesting to reduce it.
-But, it’s not always possible.
+But, it is not always possible.
 If the reference index rate decreases, it is a nice opportunity to cut this large expense!